aletheon/eleutherios-website/README.md

 -- Service (Healthcare worker)
 ```

-Eleutherios, changes this behavior, so that services can serve one another, through a global forum, customer request or conversation.
+Eleutherios, changes this behavior, so that services (people or businesses) can serve one another, through a non-linear or global forum, customer request or conversation.

 ```bash
 Forum (Food)